faire corps, one community, one philosophical method.

 “All is one”.

 Faire Corps embodies an aesthetic, creative and alternative dynamic that initiates the practice of a philosophy of becoming.
-It is an applied philosophy, inspired by the first poetic approaches to practical philosophy (philosophical physicists, Socrates, Epicurus, Epicurus, Epictetus).
+It is an applied philosophy, inspired by the first poetic approaches of practical philosophy (philosophers physicists, Socrates, Epicurus, Epicurus, Epictetus).
 Our philosophical model is based on the number 3 and unifies our three modes of being body-heart-mind into an original practice.
 Our goal is to meet your needs while putting in place the right words and actions for the accomplishment of your projects, personal or professional.
-And since problems are our own creations, at Faire Corps we transform problems into opportunities.
-The idea of the dilemma (A or B) is a limiting and biased rational fact; that is why we are only working on the plan C approach “original quest”, which always navigates above all unhealthy fiction.
+And since problems are our own creations, the Faire Corps philosophy transforms problems into opportunities.
+The idea of the dilemma (A or B) is a limiting and misleading rational fact; that is why we are only working on the plan C approach “the original quest”, which always navigates above all unhealthy fiction.

 “To feel, to understand, to transmit.”

 Philosophy originally embraces three movements of the soul: feeling, understanding, transmitting.
 When a subject acts, these verbal tendencies are imbued with the material of the world.
-Smell opens us to the world of sensations, from ourselves to ourselves, from ourselves to others, from ourselves to the world.
+Feeling opens us to the world of sensations, from us to ourselves, from ourselves to others, from ourselves to the world.
 But the act of feeling is immediately represented by the reason that identifies and names the affect in question.
-This is how sensing and To think intertwine naturally without being able to consider them as successive states.
-Understand reflects our humanity and engages in a spirit of openness.
-Understand It is recognizing the other person as a source of knowledge, it is seeing yourself observing, listening, learning, tending towards.
-Transmit it's sharing: the space, the word, the question, the verb.
-Point at the other person to look into their eyes, question them to get to know each other.
+This is how the act of feeling and the act of thinking intertwine naturally without being able to consider them as successive states.
+Understanding reflects our humanity and engages in a spirit of openness.
+To understand is to recognize the other person as a source of knowledge, to see yourself observing, listening, learning, tending towards.
+Transmitting one's knowledge leads to sharing: the space, the word, the question, the verb.
+Point at the other person the meaning of looking into their eyes, question them to get to know each other.
 Move forward, and move forward together.
-Our quest to become one is to invoke the spirit of philosophy, when nature rhymes with Reason, when the physical body dances with the Logos, the source and engine of creation.
+Our quest to become one is to invoke the spirit of philosophy, when Nature rhymes with Reason, when the physical body dances with the Logos, the source and engine of creation.

-Philosophy has been with me almost always.
-I keep what is astonishing, saving and revolutionary about her.
+I have always been passionate about Philosophy.
+There is something astonishing, liberating and revolutionary about the philosophy dynamics.
 It is a huge source of creation that gives life to all aspects of our humanity.
 Philosophy shapes the mind and energizes the body.
 You learn to think carefully, to ask yourself the right questions, but above all, you learn to know yourself, to live joyfully while maintaining your body in good health.
-To be a friend of wisdom is to enjoy navigating your future in order to know what your true reason for being is.
+To be a friend of wisdom is to enjoy navigating in the present moment towards your future in order to know what your true reason for being is.

-I started teaching philosophy in Terminale classes a few years after defending my doctoral thesis in 2010 (Paris I- Panthéon Sorbonne).
-I have happy memories of my years of teaching and I warmly thank all the students I had the chance to support both for their generosity and for their trust.
-Through my courses and beyond the educational framework of the subject, I especially wanted to transmit to them the keys to free and original thinking that would lead them to joy and to the actualization of their desires.
+I started teaching philosophy in High school classes a few years after defending my PhD thesis (Paris I- Panthéon Sorbonne).
+Through my teaching and beyond the educational framework of the subject, what I wish to convey to all these young people with whom I have the opportunity to work are the keys to free and original thinking that will lead them to joy and the fulfilment of their desires.

-Over the years, I felt more and more the need to free my approach to philosophy from any limiting conditions (grades, exams, skills validation).
-I wanted to share a more visceral vision of philosophy that would better reflect the challenges of authentic existence in today's world.
+Over the years, I feel more and more the need to free my approach to philosophy from any limiting conditions (grades, exams, skills validation).
+My profound desire is to share a more visceral vision of philosophy that would better reflect the challenges of an authentic existence in today's world.
+It was with this goal in mind that I created ‘Faire Corps’ in 2021, an alternative philosophy school offering trainings and individual and group coaching based on philosophical modules on themes such as ‘Public speaking and persuasion", ‘The art of loving’, ‘To be and to have’, and ‘When the body speaks to us: the challenge of performance’.

 Elia Daldaki